 I am presenting a selection of the votes here (I have removed some identifying details).

 "Amanda is founder of The Rainbow Project, providing specialist early intervention for autistic children and support for parents.
 She is particularly autism positive, encouraging children in her care to develop their full potential using a gentle, child led developmental approach.
 Parents feel empowered, closer to their children, and supported in ways they haven't found except with Amanda.
 The children make amazing progress in social skills and communication with focus on their motivations, not enforcement of behaviours.
 Amanda is passionate about helping as many children and families as she can and as well and offers her services cheaply so parents can afford them.
 In order to do so she needs to work as a dentist as well as working full time for the project.
-She also studies to improve her skills, working for a Masters in Autism, and seeks as many further training opportunities as possible.
+She also studies to improve her skills, and seeks as many further training opportunities as possible.
 Most of all you see love between Amanda and the children and the stunning results achieved."

 "Amanda developed her service because she recognised there was a very important need for affordable 1:1 therapy for children with autism.
 She specifically has chosen the early years age group as early intervention is so crucial.
 It is very inspiring to see the progress all the children in her care make all with very different needs.
 Amanda is a teacher who is changing the life chances of these children.
 I know she sends many hours developing resources individual to the special interests of her children, she spends many hours learning all she can about their needs and is always striving to be the best she can for them.
 You will be hard pushed to find anyone more deserving of this award than Amanda."